1/ Shreveport-Bossier Convention and Tourist Bureau

 27/ Hugh C. Leighton // WIkicommons

-A short ride north from Orlando is the city of Winter Park, which was originally founded as a resort for the wealthy to escape frigid northern temperatures.
-Although their winters are mild, their Winter on the Avenue event includes man-made snow, an ice-skating rink, a tree lighting celebration, and a visit from Santa.
+A short ride north from Orlando is the city of Winter Park, which was originally founded as a resort to escape frigid northern temperatures.
+Although their winters are mild, their Winter on the Avenue event includes man-made snow, an ice-skating rink, a tree-lighting celebration, and a visit from Santa.

 28/ Russell Sekeet // Wikicommons